New Zealand Bill of Rights Act 1990: Reduction in sentence

 A reduction in sentence can be granted as a remedy in cases where section 25(b) of the Act has been breached: the right to be tried without undue delay.
-In Williams v R [2009] NZSC 41, the Supreme Court held that a reduction in sentence was a more appropriate remedy than a stay of proceedings, except for extremely minor offending.
+In R v Williams, the Supreme Court held that a reduction in sentence was a generous response and more appropriate remedy than a stay of proceedings, except for extremely minor offending.

 Costs

 The regular rule that costs will follow the event is not always the case under the Act.
-In some cases, the court can reduce costs for claims under the Act that were worthy, even if they were ultimately unsuccessful.
+In some cases, the court can reduce costs for claims under the Act that were worthy, even if they were ultimately unsuccessful, particularly where a claim results in clarifying an important area of public law and was in the public interest rather than solely just in the public's benefit.

-Compensation
+Damages

+Compensatory damages

-In Simpson v Attorney-General, the Court of Appeal awarded compensation under the Act.
+In Simpson v Attorney-General, the Court of Appeal awarded compensatory damages under the Act.
 This was a new remedy under the Act.
 In this case, the plaintiffs were seeking damages for a search warrant executed on their place of residence that was obtained on the basis of incorrect information.
 The police were informed that the warrant was based on false information, but they continued with the search nonetheless.
 The Court of Appeal held that the Court had an inherent jurisdiction to develop remedies under the Act, and that compensation was an appropriate remedy in this case.
-Cooke P stated that the court would "fail in our duty if we did not give an effective remedy to a person whose legislatively affirmed rights have been infringed".
+Court of Appeal president Robin Cooke stated that the court would "fail in our duty if we did not give an effective remedy to a person whose legislatively affirmed rights have been infringed".
 The Court of Appeal thus held that there is a public law action available against the Crown for a breach of the Act.
 It is likely to only be available to those who do not attain a suitable alternative remedy for a breach of the Act.

 Compensation under Act is discretionary and the Supreme Court of New Zealand has emphasised that it is just one of many public law remedies and that non-monetary remedies will often be more appropriate.
-Indeed, there are relatively few examples of where compensation for violations of the Bill of Rights have been awarded.
-In Udompun v Attorney General, Justice Glazebrook of the Court of Appeal stated that monetary compensation will not be awarded where a more suitable remedy exists.
-Most significantly, in Taunoa v Attorney-General the Supreme Court of New Zealand awarded compensatory damages for breaches of the Bill of Rights by the Department of Corrections' Behaviour Management Regime.
+There are relatively few examples of where compensation for violations of the Bill of Rights have been awarded, with the record being labelled as "extremely thin" by legal academic Geoff McLay.
+Most significantly, in Taunoa v Attorney-General the Supreme Court awarded compensatory damages for breaches of the Bill of Rights by the Department of Corrections' Behaviour Management Regime.